oktetlabs/styleguides/cguide.md

 Human-written file headers
 --------------------------

-Each ‘`.c`’ or ‘`.h`’ files written by human, must have a formal header.
+Each `.c` or `.h` files written by human, must have a formal header.
 This header starts at the first line of source file.
 A header has the following format: